colleen-love/AkkaPipes/README.md

 ##A note about WrapperPipes

 These pipes need to be transparent in order to function correctly.
 When passing data to their inner pipes, they should send messages as their sender.
-Construction of their inner pipes has also been simplified with the protected class, 'buildInnerPipe().
+Construction of their inner pipes has also been simplified with the protected class, buildInnerPipe().

-### todo

-Add Unit testing